 We were reviewing different areas for improvement in an innovation project and identified a need to become more digital and supportive to streamline our ways of working, and the onboarding process fit the right criteria.”Ambjörn Lindqvist, Chief Digital Officer

 Motala first came in contact with InRule through an innovation project.
-InRule’s platform for Digital Process Automation, InRule process automation, was well-suited for several initiatives Motala was running.
-One of these initiatives is freeing up time and reducing administrational work for managers.
+InRule Process Automation was well-suited for several initiatives Motala was running.
+One of these initiatives was to free up time and reduce administrational work for managers.

 We could see that managers were up to their ears with administrational work, and it was often connected to the onboarding of new employees.
 Part of our job is to provide our coworkers with the right tools to become efficient in their work.
 When looking at the onboarding process, it became apparent that we could make both quick and significant improvements.Åsa Almsin, Payroll Manager

 Multiple, seemingly easy steps and several departments and roles that need to interact in complete harmony often lead to a complex equation.
 Motala was no exception to that rule.

 Initially, a form would be filled in with information about the employment.
 This form could be digital, but in some cases, it was a physical form that needed to be sent via mail.
 They needed to establish permissions, access rights, order office material, and set up user accounts in the latter stage.
 A manager, therefore, had to contact several different departments to accommodate this.

 We had an evident ambition with InRule Process Automation.
 That one entry could handle all areas, so coworkers no longer had to chase each other for information.Åsa Almsin, Payroll Manager